Daniel Parke Custis: Early life and career

 Custis was born in York County, Virginia, on October 15, 1711.
 He was one of two children of John Custis IV (1678–1749), a powerful member of Virginia's Governor's Council, and Frances Parke Custis.
 The Custis family was one of the wealthiest and most socially prominent of Virginia.
 Custis' mother, Frances, was the daughter of Daniel Parke, a political enemy of the Custises, and his wife.

-As Daniel Custis was the sole male heir in the Custis family, he inherited the Southern plantations owned by his father.
+As Daniel Custis was the sole male heir in the Custis family, he inherited the plantations and slaves owned by his father.
 However, Custis did not choose to take a leading role in colonial Virginia politics.

 Marriage and children

 At the age of 37, Custis met 16-year-old Martha Dandridge at St. Peter's Church, which they both attended.
 He was also a vestryman.
 His father, John Custis, disapproved of the relationship, but eventually relented.
 After a two-year courtship, Custis and Dandridge were married on May 15, 1750.
 The couple lived at Custis's plantation called the White House in New Kent County, Virginia.